mcgrof/kvm-boot/README.md

     based on the basename of the target file.
 For details on that implementation refer to str_to_mac().

-# Overriding defaults with environment variables for setup-kvm-switch
+# vde2 and dnsmask configuration

 Network configuration support is provided by setting up a switch using one of you networking interfaces which has network connectivity, and using dnsmasq